Codeventurer144/SQL-BI-Analysis/README.md

 ![](query_and_table4.png)

-The output above shows the total weight of ingredients in the inventory that have been used/ordered Amount of ingredients in the Inventory
+📌 The output above highlights the **total weight of ingredients** in the inventory that have been used or ordered so far.

-To calculate the amount of ingredients in the inventory I had to convert the query above to a sub-query AS ‘s2’ and then JOIN the ingredients and inventory tables to it:
+To determine the total amount of ingredients available in the inventory, I modified the earlier query into a subquery (aliased as **'s2'**) and then performed a JOIN operation with the ingredients and inventory tables.
+This approach allowed me to integrate the necessary information to calculate the available quantities of each ingredient in the inventory.
+The query is as follows:

 ```SQL
 SELECT * FROM (SELECT